udaan-iitt/editions/2023_Spring/resume-article.md

 The pre-final year of B.Tech brings along tensions of internships and placements - suddenly, it's all anyone can talk about.
 Still, the most critical part of it all comes well before the internship season - creating  your Resumé.
 It's only the most important document that will put all of your professional work, education, accomplishments and skills on a pedestal to be judged by a potential recruiter of your dream job.
 No biggie… right?

-Here’s our attempt at a guide to help you simplify this process, and have you spitting out resumes in no time.
+Here’s our attempt at a guide to help you simplify this process, and have you spitting out resumés in no time.

 - - -